- RWTH Aachen Inst. für Bergbaukunde I and III;

 - Delft University of Technology, Dept. of Geoscience and Engineering;

 These universities offer the courses of the three options by hosting and teaching the students during one semester.
-They have been working together for 17 years.
-Imperial College, Department of Earth Science and Engineering is a special partner and will facilitate several courses.

 Following is the detailed information of the universities: